hain222/juicer/README.md

 ### Usage

-Once the prerequistes are installed, the program will be functional.
+Once the prerequisites are installed, the program will be functional.
 Run juicer with the help flag to see program requirements and optional values
 ```